DRUG FRENZY

 gangs, is cocaine, specifically crack.
 But who remembers crack?
 We're

 after "drugs"!
-In an alarming example of drug-frenzied thinking, a recent
+In an alarming example of drug-frenzied thinking,

 Time magazine drug cover story lumped cocaine, heroin, and marijuana